 In addition, NIPSCO witnesses Augustine and Holcomb explain in their rebuttal testimony that the U.S. Environmental Protection Agency released greenhouse gas emission rules for the power sector on April 24, 2024, that lay out best system of emission reduction standards for new natural gasfired facilities based on their capacity factor.
 Pet.
 Ex.
-7 R 28 29; Pet.
+7-R 28-29; Pet.
 Ex.
-9 R. He explained that based on the expected operational characteristics of NIPSCO's proposed units, the overall CT Project will be able to operate within the standards of the rule.
+9-R. He explained that based on the expected operational characteristics of NIPSCO's proposed units, the overall CT Project will be able to operate within the standards of the rule.
 Furthermore, given their higher efficiencies, the aeroderivative turbines will be able to more easily achieve the 1,170 lb.
 CO2/MWh standard than the frame turbine, offering more flexibility and optionality for NIPSCO to operate the units at higher capacity factors should conditions within the MISO market make such operations beneficial for its customers.

 In arguing against NIPSCO's proposed project configuration of the CT Project, OUCC witness Sanka claims that, "[b]ase load plants come at a lower initial cost and have lower operations and maintenance ("O&M") costs compared to a peaker plant containing aeroderivative units, making them more financially viable.
-Therefore, in the context of a 30 year lifespan, the cost-effectiveness of using a configurated base load plant outweighs the benefits of using a configuration containing aeroderivative technology for peaker plants."
+Therefore, in the context of a 30-year lifespan, the cost-effectiveness of using a configurated base load plant outweighs the benefits of using a configuration containing aeroderivative technology for peaker plants."
 Pub.
 Ex.
 3 at 10, lines 4-9.
-Mr. Augustine explained that Ms. Sanka's framing of the cost effectiveness evaluation is incomplete, particularly as resource planning questions become more complex.
+Mr. Augustine explained that Ms. Sanka's framing of the cost-effectiveness evaluation is incomplete, particularly as resource planning questions become more complex.
 Pet.
 Ex.
-7 R at 30.
+7-R at 30.

-5.6.
-Commission Discussion and Findings.
-In its 2021 IRP, NIPSCO identified the need for up to 300 MW of dispatchable gas combustion turbine capacity.
+5. Commission Discussion and Findings.
 Since the issuance of its 2021 IRP, NIPSCO has continued to evaluate and analyze its generation needs considering ongoing changes in market rules, supply chain, and other broader market changes.
-NIPSCO's most current analysis identifies a need for an additional approximately 100 MW of flexible dispatchable capacity, and the utility now proposes a gas-fired combustion turbine resource between 400 MW and 442 MW.
-Based on the needs associated with to meet that need.
-This resource, known as the proposed CT Project, would replace NIPSCO's retiring gas peaker units at the Schahfer site and support system reliability and resiliency, while NIPSCO deploys several types of clean energy resources to facilitate the planned retirement of the majority of NIPSCO's coal-fired generation by the end of 2025 and the addition of more renewable resources, complete retirement of coal generation by 2028.
-NIPSCO seeks to construct and operate the CT Project as a part of its overall, diverse portfolio of generation assets.
-Once operational, the facility will be a key part of NIPSCO's electric generating fleet, as it willis proposed to provide key reliability attributes and additional capacity (especially in the winter season) and help mitigate customers' price exposure on the hottest and coldest days of the year.
+NIPSCO's most current analysis identifies a need for a gas-fired resource between 400 MW and 442 MW.
+However, NIPSCO's most current analysis, the 2021 IRP, focused exclusively on solar and storage DER technologies.
+Therefore, NIPSCO did not consider other types of DER or behind-the-meter energy producers that may be able to offer dispatchable capacity when it identified its need for a gas-fired resource between 400 MW and 442 MW.
+Nevertheless, based Based on the needs associated with the planned retirement of the majority of NIPSCO's coal-fired generation by the end of 2025 and the addition of more renewable resources, NIPSCO seeks to construct and operate the CT Project as a part of its overall, diverse portfolio of generation assets.
+Once operational, the facility will be a key part of NIPSCO's electric generating fleet, as it will provide key reliability attributes and additional capacity (especially in the winter season) and help mitigate customers' price exposure on the hottest and coldest days of the year.
 NIPSCO's evidence supports that reliability and resource adequacy concerns have been voiced by many important organizations, including NERC, MISO, MISO's Independent Market Monitor ("IMM"), OMS, and others.
 Pet.
 Ex.
 3 at 8-11, 17; Pet Ex.
 6 at 17.